Energy efficient windows and doors

-Step 2- Draught Proofing Windows and Doors
+Step 2- Draught Proofing Windows and Doors for energy efficiency

 A home improvements company can make modifications to your existing windows and doors to make them more energy efficient and eliminating draughts.
 Here are just a few accessories that you can have added to prevent cold air from seeping through gaps and into your home.

 Wiper Seals – These are plastic or metal strips with bristles attached along the edge.
 When the door or window is closed, the brushes compress creating a good seal to keep draughts out.
 They work well along the bottom of doors or where there is a gap that air can flow through.